-Spain's third-biggest lender CaixaBank on Monday announced plans to launch a takeover bid for the 56 percent of Portugal's fourth-biggest bank BPI that it does not already control.
+Spain's CaixaBank on Monday announced its second takeover bid in just over a year for the 56 percent of Portugal's fourth-biggest bank BPI that it does not already control.

-Barcelona-based CaixaBank said it would offer 1.113 euros in cash per share, the bank said in a statement, an offer which values the Portuguese bank at around 1.6 billion euros ($1.8 billion).
+Barcelona-based CaixaBank said in a statement it would offer 1.113 euros in cash per share, an offer which values the Portuguese bank at 1.62 billion euros ($1.83 billion).

-The announcement of the takeover bid comes after BPI announced over the weekend that its talks with Angolan investor Isabel dos Santos over the sale of her stake in the Portuguese bank had broken down.
+The bid comes just a day after BPI announced that its talks with Angolan investor Isabel dos Santos over the sale of her stake in the Portuguese bank had broken down.

 CaixaBank, which first invested in BPI in 1995, had tried to buy BPI in February of last year, but it withdrew its offer after Isabel dos Santos refused the lifting of the cap on shareholder voting rights.